ThisIsTian/CMSC636/hw1/README.md

 #Conclusion

 In this homework, I use two tools (D3 and Matlab) to explore different design options and parameters, including `Color`, `Shape`, and `Size`.
-Among the figures I generated.
+Among the figures I generated, I like **Figure 3(b)** the most because I like the color and it can very vividely show the specific range.

 [1]: https://en.wikipedia.org/wiki/Fractional_anisotropy  "Fractional Anisotropy on Wikipedia"
 [2]: http://lmt.projectsinknowledge.com/Activity/pdfs/2023_02/952.pdf "Mean Diffusivity and Fractional Anisotropy Histograms of Patients with Multiple Sclerosis"